gracesjy/bdae/README.md

 ## Installation (dependencies)

-Oracle Database is provided as Docker, and installation of Python and R with Anaconda has also become very convenient.<br><br>
+Oracle Database is provided as Docker, and installation of Python and R with Anaconda has also become very convenient.<br>
+Therefore, BDAE installation is very quick and can be installed within minutes.<br><br>
+This Docker can be provided in tar file format and can be imported using methods such as docker load -i bdae_oracle.tar.<br><br>

 ![BDAE_DOCKER.png](./images/BDAE_DOCKER.png)

+This installation is a summary of the installation that includes running Python on a GPU.<br><br>

 OS : Oracle Enterprise Linux 6, 8, 9, CentOS 7,8 ... tested